felixge/nodeguide.com/guide/style.md

 ## Function length

 Keep your functions short.
 A good function fits on a slide that the people in the last row of a big room can comfortably read.
 So don't count on them having perfect vision and limit yourself to ~10 lines of code per function.

 ## Return statements

-To avoid deep nesting of if-statements, always return a functions value as early asossible.
+To avoid deep nesting of if-statements, always return a functions value as early as possible.

 *Right:*